 Michele Marie Desmarais, PhD

-Dr. Desmarais was born and raised in Vancouver, British Columbia and is Métis-Canadian with Dakota ancestry.
-She has a BA in Psychology from Simon Fraser University, an MA in Religious Studies from the University of British Columbia, and a PhD in Asian Studies also from U.B.C.
-Dr. Desmarais' specialties include: medical humanities; Indigenous fine arts; mindfulness; spirituality and wellness; Indian thought; yoga psychology; religion and the brain; and Religion and film.
-She teaches courses on Hinduism, Buddhism, Eastern Religions, First Nations Studies, Mysticism, Sanskrit, and Introduction to World Religions, and Indigenous (First Nations, Métis and Inuit) fine arts and spiritualities in Canada.
+Dr. Desmarais has a BA in Psychology from Simon Fraser University, an MA in Religious Studies from the University of British Columbia, and a PhD in Asian Studies also from U.B.C.
+Dr. Desmarais' specialties include: medical humanities; Indigenous fine arts; mindfulness; spirituality and wellness; Indian thought; yoga psychology; religion and the brain; and religion and film.
+At UNO she teaches courses on Hinduism, Buddhism, Eastern Religions, Spirituality and Wellness, Compassion, Religion and the Brain, Sanskrit, Introduction to World Religions, and Indigenous (First Nations, Métis and Inuit) fine arts and spiritualities in Canada.

 - Changing Minds: Mind, Consciousness and Identity in Patañjali's Yoga-sūtra and Cognitive Neuroscience (author).
 Delhi: Motilal Banarsidass (2008).